Frequently Asked Questions

 As part of the registration process you will be asked for your basic personal information, the type of projects you would be interested in, and the experience and knowledge you can bring to European Solidarity Corps projects.
 After this, you will be asked to complete a more detailed profile, including when you might be available to take part in projects.
 You can update all of this information at any time by logging into your personal European Solidarity Corps account.

-Organisations which have been authorised by the European Commission to run European Solidarity Corps projects will have access to your data when they search for potential volunteers or workers for their projects.
+Organisations which have been authorised to run European Solidarity Corps projects will have access to your data when they search for potential volunteers or workers for their projects.
 If an organisation does contact you and offers you a position on their project, you do not have to agree to take up their offer – the decision on whether or not to join a project is always completely up to you.

 If you decide that you do not want to be considered for European Solidary Corps projects, you can at any time login to your personal account and either temporarily hide your profile from organisations or delete your account completely.
 You can also choose to stop receiving emails and other communications.